 Round many edges corners at once

-But what can we do if we have many corners to be rounded?
+But what can we do if we have many corners to round?

 There is a solution for that!